Logo URG

 Senior Marketing Manager, Hospitality and Retail

 Le Méridien Étoile, a prestigious Parisian hotel, has recently incorporated three service robots for clearing the breakfast buffet.
-We dive deep into this innovative move with insights from Marko Radin, their Director of Food & Beverage.
+We dive deep into this innovative move with insights from their Director of Food & Beverage.

 Scrambled eggs, cereals, or fruit salads, the breakfast buffet brings with it a plethora of dishes, emphasizing the labor involved in carrying them and frequent trips to the back office.
 At Le Méridien Étoile, boasting one of the largest accommodation capacities in the capital with 1,025 rooms and suites, between 600 to 800 breakfasts are served daily.
 These meals require almost entirely manual clearing, highlighting the labor shortages prevalent in the industry.